-The Court maintained two special grant agreements with the Tennessee Department of Human Services that provide funding for four child support magistrates, six principal court clerks and two management/supervisory personnel.
+The Court maintained two special agreements with the Tennessee Department of Human Services that provide funding for four child support magistrates, six principal court clerks and management/supervisory personnel.
 The grants also support the Court's Office of the Non-Custodial Parent Advocate and provide for design and development of new computer software programs.
 The technological assistance reinforced the Court's initiative to provide for electronic filing of orders and petitions on child support cases.
-E-filing of IV-D child support petitions became operational October 5, 2011.
+Efiling of IV-D child support petitions became operational October 5, 2011.

-The Office of Non-custodial Parent Advocates, established in 2006, continues to function effectively in 2018.
+The Office of Non-custodial Parent Advocates, established in 2006, continues to function effectively in 2019.
 Its attorney staff assists daily pro se or self-represented litigants by explaining Court procedures and by providing them with general guidance through the different offices involved with their cases.

 The Office of Non-custodial Advocate has served more than 30,000 people and has been studied as a model for establishing such programs in other Tennessee counties.
 The Court successfully concluded its participation in School Pathways to Justice, a project of the National Council of Juvenile and Family Court Judges (NCJFCJ).
 The Court was one of only 16 juvenile courts in the nation selected by NCJFCJ.
 The project was strongly supported by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and several foundation partners.

 The Court also continued its work as an Implementation Site for the National Council of Juvenile & Family Court Judges dependency project.
-One of eight juvenile courts selected from across the nation, the Court will serve as a laboratory for improving processes in dependency and neglect cases.
-The NCJFCJ also worked with the Court to conduct a full trauma audit of the Court and its day-to-day operations, the completion of which satisfied one of the Courts main goals for 2018.
-As judge, the Court has now begun to implement the strategies and recommendations from the audit, which will be an on-going project in years to come and will assist the Court in becoming a trauma informed court.
+One of eight juvenile courts selected from across the nation, the Court serves as a laboratory for improving processes in dependency and neglect cases.
+The NCJFCJ also worked with the Court to conduct a full trauma audit of the Court and its day-to-day operations, the completion of which satisfied one of the Courts main goals for 2019.
+As judge, the Court has now begun to implement the strategies and recommendations from the audit, which will be an ongoing project in years to come and will assist the Court in becoming an even more trauma informed court.
 Before my eight year term as Presiding Judge officially began September 1, 2014, I explored ways to collaborate more effectively with local agencies, community partners, schools and law enforcement.
-I have been a member of the NCJFCJ for over 15-years and currently serve as Treasurer of the Board of Directors.
+I have been a member of the NCJFCJ for over 15-years and currently serves as Treasurer of the Board of Directors and during the 2019 National Meeting my colleagues have selected me as NCJFCJ's President-elect to be sworn-in as President in July of 2020.

-Since Shelby County Sheriff, Bill Oldham and I agreed the Juvenile Court Detention Center should be run by the Sheriff's Office and our County Commissioners approved the transition which occurred July 1, 2015, we have experienced extreme progress and a more secure environment for juvenile detainees, additional programming, and continued efforts for a much higher level of training for the Detention staff.
-Upon his election in August, Sheriff Floyd Bonner, Jr. has continued working with us and providing the best qualified staff for all positions in the Detention Center.
+Since Shelby County Sheriff Bill Oldham and I agreed the Juvenile Court Detention Center should be run by the Sheriff's Office and our County Commissioners approved the transition which occurred July 1, 2015, we have continued to experienced exciting progress and a more secure environment for juvenile detainees, additional programming, and continued efforts for a much higher level of training for the Detention staff.
+Upon his election in August, Sheriff Floyd Bonner, Jr. has continued working and providing the best qualified staff for all positions in the Detention Center.